MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

 - Web Security, Finance

 Current Projects:
 - Working on a data exploration projects with Open Source Cyber Reporting couple with Machine Learning.
-Still early on with the data and this project for learning Machine Learning and NLP.
+Still early on with the data and this project for learning Machine Learning, data structures, and NLP.

 Cheers,